Congressional District Geography Workbook (119th Congress): An Interactive Tool for Congressional Users

 The workbook sheets are formatted for ease of use and are password-protected to prevent changes.

-CRS can provide Members and staffers with additional analysis and information upon request (e.g., points of interest not included in the Workbook, additional information for some categories, or the extent of overlaps for areas split among more than one district).
+CRS can provide Members and staffers with additional analysis and information upon request (e.g., points of interest not included in the Workbook, directory-type contact information for selected categories, or the extent of overlaps for areas split among more than one district).

 Data Sources and Methodology

-CRS acquired data from the sources described below in January 2025, unless otherwise noted.
+CRS acquired data from the sources described below in August 2025, unless otherwise noted.
 These datasets were the most recent available, though they may have been compiled or updated at different times.
-The workbook may contain errors, including potential mistakes present in the source datasets.
+When direct crosswalks to 119th Congress districts were not available, CRS generally used the tigris and sf packages in the R statistical programming language to match longitude and latitude coordinates, as provided by agencies or geocoded by CRS, with a corresponding congressional district.
+Not all categories may be comprehensive, and the workbook may contain errors, including potential mistakes present in the source datasets.

 CRS matched state legislative districts in the 50 states, the District of Columbia, and Puerto Rico to congressional districts using the Census Bureau's 2024 State Legislative Block Equivalency Files (BEFs) and 119th Congress BEFs.
 Relationships between state legislative and congressional districts were established based on shared census blocks, with split blocks assigned to all matching districts.

-The Department of Defense provided information directly to CRS in November 2024 about military installations in each congressional district.
+The DOD's Defense Installations Spatial Data Infrastructure (DISDI) program provided information directly to CRS in November 2024 about military installations in each congressional district.
+This category includes ranges and training areas.
+Some facilities are split between two or more districts.
 The source dataset excludes some facilities due to national security concerns as well as relatively small facilities, including many National Guard and Reserve sites.
-It also excludes U.S. Coast Guard facilities, which fall under the Department of Homeland Security.
+It also excludes U.S. Coast Guard facilities, which fall under the Department of Homeland Security (DHS).

-The Internal Revenue Service’s Exempt Organizations Business Master File Extract contained address information for nearly 6,700 chambers of commerce (tax-exempt 501(c)6 organizations with classification code 3).
-CRS geocoded each address to generate longitude and latitude coordinates, then matched each point with a corresponding congressional district.
-Some addresses that could not be geocoded were instead matched based on states and ZIP codes associated with a single congressional district.
-District assignments were not available for roughly 15% of these organizations (most listing P.O. boxes as addresses); they were excluded from the final list.
+The Internal Revenue Service's (IRS's) Exempt Organizations Business Master File Extract contained mailing address information for more than 6,700 chambers of commerce (tax-exempt 501(c)6 organizations with classification code 3) registered with the U.S. Department of the Treasury.
+CRS geocoded addresses to generate longitude and latitude coordinates, then matched each point with a corresponding congressional district.
+In addition, some addresses were matched with districts based on states and ZIP codes associated with a single congressional district.
+District locations could not be determined for roughly 9% of organizations, most listing P.O. boxes as addresses; those groups are omitted.

-The National Park Service provided information about national parks and other National Park System units in each district.
+The National Park Service in DOI provided information about national parks and other National Park System units in each district.
 The National Park System includes national parks, battlefields, historic sites, preserves, monuments, memorials, and other areas.
-CRS downloaded these data in February 2025.
+Additional information is available in CRS Report R41816, National Park System: What Do the Different Park Titles Signify?, by Laura B. Comay.

 Updates